paul-schaaf/roomr/README.md

 a (meeting) room management app

 ## Motivation
-Roomr allows everyone in a building (or any kind of entity) to see which rooms are available at what times.
+Roomr allows everyone in a building (or any kind of entity) to see which rooms are available at what times, so workers don't have to spend valuable time looking for available space.
 It lets users add and delete rooms and reserve rooms for specific times.

 ## List of Contents
 - [Using the demo](#Using-the-demo)